-- "The interior is awash in budget-grade plastics but avoids looking overly cut-rate.
-Assembly quality is generally good." -- Consumer Guide (2012)
+- "The interior is sea of budget-grade plastics but that's expected for the price and it doesn't look cut-rate.
+Assembly quality is generally good." -- Consumer Guide (2013)

-- "The seating position is very upright, and taller drivers might suffer from a shortage of legroom, not to mention a steering column that doesn't telescope.
-Headroom is generous, though, and rear passengers will enjoy ample space thanks to a reclining seatback and sliding seat bottom.” -- Edmunds (2012)
+- "The seating position is very upright, and taller drivers might suffer from a shortage of legroom, not to mention a steering column that tilts but doesn't telescope.
+Headroom is generous, though, and rear passengers will enjoy ample space thanks to a reclining seatback and sliding seat bottom.” -- Edmunds (2013)

 - "Despite its compact dimensions, the xD features a profusion of storage cubbies, boxes, trays and hidden compartments for your mobile life." -- Kelley Blue Book

-- "There are plenty of in-cabin slots and pockets, but some of them are too small to be really useful." -- Consumer Guide (2012)
+- "The large cargo area has underfloor bins, but with the rear seats up and pushed back, there's only room for a few grocery bags.
+Scion provides plenty of slots and pockets, but some of them are too small to be useful." -- Consumer Guide (2013)